wangmengsd/pdd-graph/README.md

 # Friendly Link

-Our data uses other data, so we make a statement here.
+Our data uses other resources, so we make a statement here.

 *   [MIMIC-III](https://mimic.physionet.org/)
 *   [Bio2RDF](http://bio2rdf.org/)